 Soil

 You could also consider a soil-less mixture like 5:1:1 (5 parts orchid bark, 1 part sphagnum moss, one part perlite) or just pre-mixed aroid soil.
-As long as excess water can drain well and plenty of oxygen reaches the roots, your Monstera ‘Peru’ should be in the clear.
+As long as excess water can drain well and plenty of oxygen reaches the roots, your Monstera ‘Peru’ should thrive.

 Planting